Glen Hansard: 2007–2022: Collaborations, solo work, television and film work

-In the summer of 2011, he joined Eddie Vedder on his American solo tour in support of Vedder's solo album, Ukulele Songs.
-He played a solo concert at the opening of the Metropolitan Museum of Art's Guitar Heroes exhibit in New York City in May 2011 and on Cape Cod at the Cape Cinema on 17 June.

-In September 2011, he played at Pearl Jam's 20th Anniversary Festival PJ20 at the Alpine Valley Theatre outside of East Troy, Wisconsin.
-Hansard plays several guitars, including a very recognisable battered Takamine NP15 acoustic guitar (even sporting a large hole), which he calls "The Horse".
+In the summer of 2011, he joined Eddie Vedder on his American solo tour in support of Vedder's solo album Ukulele Songs.
+He played a solo concert at the opening of the Metropolitan Museum of Art's Guitar Heroes exhibit in New York City in May 2011 and at the Cape Cinema on Cape Cod on 17 June.
+In September 2011, he played at Pearl Jam's 20th anniversary festival, "PJ20", at the Alpine Valley Theatre outside East Troy, Wisconsin.
+Hansard played several guitars including a recognisable battered Takamine NP15 acoustic guitar which he called "The Horse".

-In a November 2011 interview in The Huffington Post with Irglova, it was revealed that Hansard was preparing a solo album and that there was a very possible third release from The Swell Season.
-This solo album was later revealed to be titled Rhythm and Repose.

-American Songwriter included Hansard's "Love Don't Leave Me Waiting" on its The Muse July Sampler.
-Another song of his featured in a film soundtrack is This Gift, which appears in The Odd Life of Timothy Green.
+In a November 2011 interview in The Huffington Post with Irglová, it was revealed that Hansard was preparing a solo album and that a third release from The Swell Season was possible.
+This solo album was later revealed to be titled Rhythm and Repose.American Songwriter included Hansard's "Love Don't Leave Me Waiting" on its The Muse July Sampler.
+Another song of his featured in a film soundtrack is "This Gift", which appears in The Odd Life of Timothy Green.

-Hansard sang the song "Take the Heartland" on the soundtrack for the 2012 film The Hunger Games.
+Hansard sang "Take the Heartland" on the soundtrack for the 2012 film The Hunger Games.
 Another song he wrote, "Come Away to the Water", is featured on the soundtrack, but is covered by Maroon 5 and Rozzi Crane.
-Hansard can be found singing "Come Away to the Water" on the deluxe edition of his first solo album Rhythm and Repose.
-He guest-starred in an episode of the TV series, Parenthood, playing himself.
-In the episode, "Trouble in Candyland", he performed "High Hope", a single from his solo debut album Rhythm and Repose.
-In 2015, Hansard and Lisa Hannigan recorded a song, "On Love", for the soundtrack for the 2014 film Kahlil Gibran's The Prophet.
-Hansard sang Coyote at the Joni Mitchell 75th birthday concert Joni 75: A Birthday Celebration in Los Angeles in December 2018.
+Hansard can be found singing "Come Away to the Water" on the deluxe edition of Rhythm and Repose.
+He guest-starred in an episode of the TV series Parenthood, playing himself.
+In the episode "Trouble in Candyland", he performed "High Hope", a single from Rhythm and Repose.
+In 2015, Hansard and Lisa Hannigan recorded "On Love" for the soundtrack of the 2014 film Kahlil Gibran's The Prophet.
+Hansard sang Coyote at the Joni Mitchell 75th birthday concert Joni 75: A Birthday Celebration in Los Angeles in November 2018.

-In 2022, he toured with Eddie Vedder.
-In October he recorded "Take Heart", featuring Marketa Irglova, Bono and Ukrainian refugees in response to the Russian Invasion of Ukraine.
+In October 2022, Hansard recorded "Take Heart", featuring Irglová, and Ukrainian refugees, in response to the Russian invasion of Ukraine.